-The Report of the Airport Consultant dated November 18, 2016 (the "Report of the Airport Consultant") prepared by Ricondo & Associates, Inc., the City's airport consultant (the "Airport Consultant"), included as APPENDIX E, provides certain information with respect to O'Hare and its capital programs, evaluates aviation activity at O'Hare and presents the analysis undertaken by the Airport Consultant to demonstrate the ability of the City to comply with the requirements of the Senior Lien Indenture for Fiscal Years 2016 through 2025 based on the assumptions set forth therein (the "Projections").
-The final maturity date of each Series of the 2016-Senior Lien-Bonds-extends-beyond-the period of the Projections.
-Projections contained in the Report of the Airport Consultant are based on assumptions set forth therein.
+The Letter of the Airport Consultant dated June 9, 2017 (the "Airport Consultant's Letter") prepared by Ricondo & Associates, Inc., the City's airport consultant (the "Airport Consultant"), updates certain information previously prepared by the Airport Consultant as part of its November 18, 2016 report incorporated in the Airport Consultant's Letter (such report and the Airport Consultant's Letter are collectively referred to herein as the "Report of the Airport Consultant").
+The Report of the Airport Consultant is attached hereto as APPENDIX E. The Report of the Airport Consultant is described more fully under the caption "AIRPORT CONSULTANT" herein.
+The Report of the Airport Consultant provides certain information with respect to O'Hare and the Capital Programs, evaluates aviation activity at O'Hare and presents the analysis undertaken by the Airport Consultant to demonstrate the ability of the City to comply with the requirements of the Senior Lien Indenture on a pro forma basis for Fiscal Years 2017 through 2025 based on the assumptions set forth therein (the "Projections").
+The final maturity date of each Series of the 2017 Senior Lien Bonds extends beyond the period of the Projections.
+Projections

 As noted below under "-Regarding Use of the Official Statement-Forward-Looking Statements," any projection, including, but not limited to those contained in the Report of the Airport Consultant, is subject to uncertainties, including the possibility that some of the assumptions used to develop the projections will not be realized and that unanticipated events and circumstances will occur.
 Accordingly, there are likely to be differences between projections and actual results, which differences could be material.
-See APPENDIX E-"REPORT OF THE AIRPORT CONSULTANT."
+See APPENDIX E - "REPORT OF THE AIRPORT CONSULTANT."